IsaKiko/D3-visualising-data/02-css.md

 > ## Learning Objectives {.objectives}
 >
-> * Changing the appearance of different environments
+> * Changing the appearance of different elements
 > * Creating new classes in a css file
-> * Applying classes to different environments
+> * Applying classes to different elements

 The heading has a certain look.
 This includes the colour,